-However these classical skin lesions are only the tip of the iceberg but that is what everybody sees on the outside.
-Numerous studies give an indication that up to 50% of a mob can have liver damage with only about 3% showing the typical skin lesions.
+FE classical skin lesions are only the tip of the iceberg but are what is seen on the outside.
+Numerous studies indicate that up to 50% of a mob can have liver damage with only about 3% showing the typical skin lesions.
 The real impact comes from the liver damage caused by the sporidesmin.

 The effect of FE at the individual farm level is related to both the challenge on the pasture and the ability of the animal to withstand that challenge.

 Over the past few seasons facial eczema has been a major cost to many sheep and dairy farms.
 VetEnt investigations have highlighted several factors associated with facial eczema outbreaks.

 The real cost of facial eczema is associated with the liver damage which can have a significant impact on milk production, cow live weight, dairy heifer growth rates, ewe mating performance and lamb growth rates even when there are no signs of skin lesions.

 Our philosophy is “the more our clients understand their risks, the more successful their risk management”.